Vantiq/vantiq-sdk-micro/README.md

 ### Build Platforms

 Currently, the library has been built / tested on Mac OSX and Linux.
-We believe it should compile and run on Windows with the Windows subsystem for Linux though this has not been verified.
+We believe it should compile and run on Windows with the Windows subsystem for Linux, though this has not been verified.

 ## Repository Structure

 * **src/vme** - contains the c sources and header files that comprise the entire library.
-They compile down to both a libvme.a as well as its dynamically loaded equivalent (libvme.dylib on OS X, libvme.so on Linux)
+They compile down to both a _libvme.a_ as well as its dynamically loaded equivalent (_libvme.dylib_ on OS X, _libvme.so_ on Linux)
 * **src/vmeTest** - contains the c sources and header files that integrate with CUnit to run regression tests against the SDK.
-* **src/vipo** - contains the sources for a prototype application built atop libvme that connects to a simulated Deep Packet Inspector (DPI) to request any / all device discovery data and then publishes that resulting JSON discovery data to the VANTIQ server.
-It can use either inet or local sockets to fetch the data, and relies on libvme to leverage HTTPS to connect to the VANTIQ system.
+* **src/vipo** - contains the sources for a prototype application built atop _libvme_ that connects to a simulated Deep Packet Inspector (DPI) to request any / all device discovery data and then publishes that resulting JSON discovery data to the VANTIQ server.
+It can use either inet or local sockets to fetch the data, and relies on _libvme_ to leverage HTTPS to connect to the VANTIQ system.
-* **testFiles** - files used in unit and integration testing. there are some configuration files and generated datasets that help drive regression tests.
+* **testFiles** - files used in unit and integration testing.
+There are some configuration files and generated datasets that help drive regression tests.

 ## Building